-Respond promptly to requests for additional documentation/clarification received by mail or email (all emails are directed to students' Baylor email accounts) Students who file FAFSA after the deadline should be prepared to pay their semester bill from their own resources by the due date.
+Respond promptly to request for additional documentation/clarification received by mail or email (all emails are directed to students' Baylor email accounts) Students who file FAFSA after the deadline should be prepared to pay their semester bill from their own resources by the due date.
 If eligible for aid, the student may be reimbursed after aid has been credited to the student account.
-For more information, visit the Student Financial Services website at www.baylor.edu/sfs.
+For more information, visit the Student Financial Services websire at www.baylor.edu/sfs.

-Seminary tuition and fee rates are applicable to students solely within a seminary degree program or within seminary dual or joint programs (MDiv/MSW, MTS/MSW, MDiv/MM, MDiv/MBA).
+Seminary tuition and fee rates are applicable to students solely within a seminary degree program or within seminary dual or joint programs (MDiv/MSW, MTS/MSW, MDiv/MM, MDiv/MBA, MDiv/JD).
 If a student is concurrently enrolled within two degree programs at Baylor University involving a seminary degree program and an undergraduate or graduate degree program then that student's primary status is designated as undergraduate or graduate and tuition and fee rates specific to undergraduate or graduate status will be changed across all coursework.
-For example, if a student is within their final semester of an undergraduate program at Baylor University and is admitted to seminary and takes a seminary course for that particular semester.
-Additionally, if the student were eligible to receive a seminary scholarship, that award would be restricted to seminary coursework and the seminary tuition rate.
+For example, if a student is within their final semester of an undergraduate program at Baylor University and is admitted to seminary and takes a seminary course, undergraduate tuition and fees will be charged across all coursework to include the seminary course for that particular semester.
+Additionally, if the student were eligible to receive seminary scholarship, that award would be restricted to seminary coursework and the seminary tuition rate.
 Once the student's undergraduate degree is conferred and their primary status becomes seminary, seminary tuition and fee rates would then be applicable.